 Score: 4.3 / 5

-The basic version of Sophos Home is completely free of charge.
-This enables you to scan your system (and, as we've shown above, files and folders) and to provide up to three devices with real-time protection.
-The premium package for up to 10 devices can be purchased in one- or two-year subscriptions.
-A current price list can be found here:
+The basic version of Sophos Home is available at no cost and can be used to scan your system (and, as we've shown above, files and folders) and to provide up to three devices with real-time protection.
+The premium package for up to 10 devices can be purchased in one-, two-, or three-year subscriptions.

 |Home Free||Home Premium|

-|Price per year||$0.00||$45.00|
+|Price per year||$0.00||$90.00|

 |Contract period (months)||0||12|

 Since subscription packages and features vary from program to program, the table below compares each provider's offering on the basis of a template, with the package coming closest to this (or being identical to it) included.
 As can be seen in the comparison below, Sophos Home is in the upper-end of our sample's price spectrum.

 It's possible to test the premium version of Sophos Home for 30 days for free and without inputting any payment method.
 After purchasing a premium subscription, you'll have 30 days to claim a full, money-back refund.

 Sophos Home won us over with its (feature-laden and functional) free version and user-friendly cloud interface, even though the latter might not be everyone's cup of tea (we prefer a classic desktop app).
 Still, you'll get everything expected from an antivirus program, and have the ability to calibrate the software's settings, at least to some extent.
 The big highlight for us was the ability to adjust configuration options and run scans remotely through the Web interface and smartphone app.